BroadbandForum/usp/specification/security/readme.md

 **R-SEC.4** - Where a CA is only trusted to validate Controller identity, the Agent MUST ensure the URN form of the Controller Endpoint ID is in the Controller certificate `subjectaltName` with a type `uniformResourceIdentifier` attribute.

-**R-SEC.5** - Where a CA is trusted to approve a Controller Role, but the Role the Agent has assigned to the Controller is different than te CA-identified Role, the Agent MUST ensure the URN form of the Controller Endpoint ID is in the Controller certificate `subjectaltName` with a type `uniformResourceIdentifier` attribute.
+**R-SEC.5** - Where a CA is trusted to approve a Controller Role, but the Role the Agent has assigned to the Controller is different than the CA-identified Role, the Agent MUST ensure the URN form of the Controller Endpoint ID is in the Controller certificate `subjectaltName` with the type `uniformResourceIdentifier` attribute.

 **R-SEC.6** - Where a CA is trusted to approve a Controller Role, and the Controller does not have a different Role assigned, the Agent MUST either ensure the URN form of the Controller Endpoint ID is in the Controller certificate `subjectaltName` with a type `uniformResourceIdentifier` attribute, or perform the following validation: